June 6, 2023

 Placing the pie crust in the freezer for 10 to 15 minutes before baking will help it to cook lightly and not become too dark during baking.

-STEP TWO: In a large mixing bowl using a hand mixer on medium-high speed, cream butter, and sugar until light and fluffy, about 2 to 3 minutes.
+STEP TWO: In a large mixing bowl using a hand mixer on medium-high speed, cream butter, and sugar until light and fluffy, about two to three minutes.

 STEP THREE: Add the flour and salt and beat for 15 to 30 seconds or until mixed in.